-Eastbourne, a traditional seaside town of 100,000 people, is famous for its beautiful setting between the green hills of the South Downs, the white cliffs of Seven Sisters and the sea, and for being the sunniest town in Britain.
+Eastbourne is a quiet, safe town - a traditional seaside town famous for its beautiful setting between the green hills of the South Downs, the white cliffs of Seven Sisters and the sea.
+It is also famous for being the sunniest town in Britain.
 The school is located right in the centre of Eastbourne so all the town’s facilities are within easy walking distance.

 - quiet, safe place with lots of facilities for students